About the project

 In 2023, the Australian Stroke Coalition set about the 30/60/90 National Stroke Targets, reflective of best practice in stroke care with evidence of improved patient outcomes.

-Currently, these targets are not being met across Victoria indicating variation in care and resulting in poor patient outcomes, including increased mortality, disability, care-related secondary complications or readmissions.
+Currently, these targets are not being met across Victoria indicating variation in care and resulting in poor patient outcomes, including increased mortality, disability, care-related secondary complications and/or readmissions.

 How to get involved